vertexproject/synapse/docs/synapse/devopsguide.rst

 When started, the container will attempt to run the script before starting the Cortex service.

-The second way is running a concurrent script can be set by mapping in a file at ``/vertex/concurrent/run``, also as an executable file.
-If this file is present, the file will be executed as a backgrounded task.
-This script executed prior to starting up the Synapse service.
+The second way to modify a container startup process is running a script concurrently to the service.
+This can be set by mapping in a file at ``/vertex/concurrent/run``, also as an executable file.
+If this file is present, the file is executed as a backgrounded task prior to starting up the Synapse service.
 This executable would be stopped when the container is stopped.

 .. note::

     If a volume is mapped into ``/vertex/preboot/`` or ``/vertex/concurrent/``, it will not be included in any backups made by a Synapse service using the backup APIs.
-Making backups of any data persisted in these locations is the responsibility of operator configuring the container.
+Making backups of any data persisted in these locations is the responsibility of the operator configuring the container.

 Synapse Services